janet-lang/juv/README.md

 # Janet libuv bindings

 Bindings to the [libuv](https://libuv.org/) library for asynchronous IO.
 Not yet ready for much of anything, still a working prototype.
+Kept in sync with the latest Janet from master, and is not guaranteed to work with anything but.

 ## Building